final draft #4b of my TEDxCSULB talk for Sunday 9 April ’17 in the University Student Union (USU) on the campus of Long Beach State University

 It’s easy!
 I learned it from Martha Stewart on YouTube.

-The day Cousin Ellie started learning culinary arts from the top chefs around the globe, was the day I realized that Cousin Ellie and our University Catalog are not living in the same century.
+The day Cousin Ellie started using YouTube to study the culinary arts with the top chefs around the globe, was the day I realized that Cousin Ellie and our University Catalog are not living in the same century.

 You cannot understand Google, unless you understand that Larry & Sergey were both Montessori kids.

 [SLIDE] The guy in the middle is Richard Miller, the president of Olin College.
-Olin College admitted its first full class in 2002.
-They have some unusual ideas:
+Olin College has some unusual ideas:

 - No tuition.